Do you hate reviewing your business financials? If so, you’re not alone.

 For options that have the potential to provide benefit but with low confidence of success, these are Insignificant and should be postponed (lower-right corner).
 And possible options that have low benefit and low likelihood of success should be completely eliminated, since they will Waste time and resources (bottom-left corner).

-In a future post, you’ll learn how to interpret emotions and experiences (i.e. qualitative data) in a way that can benefit your business.
+Learn how to interpret emotions and experiences (i.e. qualitative data) in a way that can benefit your business in these posts:

 Interested in hearing how you can reverse a toxic workplace?
 Find out more here.